Port of Spain, Trinidad & Tobago

 When we asked people living in Port of Spain what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Port of Spain is generally quite pleasant.
 The city is known for its vibrant culture, beautiful beaches, and friendly locals.
 Expats and digital nomads can find a variety of activities to enjoy, from exploring the city's many attractions to taking part in the local nightlife.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city also offers a wide range of accommodation options, from luxury hotels to budget-friendly apartments.
-With its tropical climate, stunning scenery, and welcoming atmosphere, Port of Spain is an ideal destination for expats and digital nomads," said one expat who made the move to Port of Spain.
+With its tropical climate, stunning scenery, and welcoming atmosphere, Port of Spain is an ideal destination for expats and digital nomads," remarked one expat who made the move to Port of Spain.

 What do expats in Port of Spain appreciate most about the local culture?

 "I love the tropical weather.
 We live near the bay, and I love to watch the birds and ships go in and out.
 The Trinis are a happy, fun-loving, music-addicted culture - people burst into song in the grocery, always have time to chat and spare a laugh.
 Social life is very family-oriented, though, and while many Trinis are friendly on the surface, getting to know them more deeply isn't the norm.
 They tend to socialize with their own extended families.
 I have yet to be invited to a Trini's house for dinner that wasn't a business function, although I've had them over.
-Ex-pats socialize with each other, though," wrote one member in Port of Spain.
+Ex-pats socialize with each other, though," commented one expat who made the move to Port of Spain.

 What do expats find most challenging?

 "The pace.
 Everything takes more time - driving, getting any work done, dealing with any bureaucracy.
 And the systems make no sense.
 Efficiency is like a dirty word.
 My A/C technician calls to say he'll be here in half an hour and shows up two hours later.
 I just waited a day and a half for the guy to show up to fix my garage door.
 And the last time he fixed it - he was here for 3 days!!!
 I watch my neighbor remodel (not build, just remodel) his house - it took 16 months!!
 Every time I looked over there, the workers were taking a break!
 Trash is everywhere - I watch huge bunches of it wash out to sea after every storm.
 There's no recycling, no sense that the environment is something to be protected, not just used.
 Water shortages every year, power outages, the cable goes out regularly.
 They cut off our phone for no reason - the bill was paid - and I spent 2 hours on the phone getting it reinstated.
-It didn't come back on for a month," explained one expat living in Port of Spain, Trinidad & Tobago.
+It didn't come back on for a month," remarked one expat living in Port of Spain, Trinidad & Tobago.

 Is there a lot of crime in Port of Spain?